-Even if you weren't there, cast a glance back to the heady, hazy days of the early 1970s for a moment.
-It was a very inventive time for rock and/or roll music indeed.
+Even if you weren't there, Uriah Heep's landmark album Demons and Wizards whisks you back to the heady, hazy days of the early '70s.
+It was a very inventive time for rock 'n' roll music, indeed.

 From bubblegum glam stompers like Sweet and Slade to high-concept art parties thrown by Yes and Genesis, there was a wide menu from which to choose, and Uriah Heep found its own place on that carte du jour.

 Core members Mick Box (guitar) and David Byron (vocals) started their musical trek in 1967 as the Stalkers and eventually, in 1970, morphed into what we now know as Uriah Heep – taking their name from a character in Charles Dickens' David Copperfield.

 With the release of their debut album, Very 'eavy, Very 'umble (self-titled on the US release), their trademark was clear: dynamic vocals backed by loud guitars and keyboards.
 With a blueprint shared by bands like Deep Purple and Vanilla Fudge before them, Heep added in elements of progressive rock and a bit of flight and fantasy to make a mix all their own.

 Listen to Uriah Heep Perform 'Easy Livin"

 Salisbury and Look At Yourself followed and, although the trifecta of albums was solid, it wasn't until their fourth effort, May 1972's Demons And Wizards, that people began to take notice – due in large part to a (rare) hit single.